open-webui/open-webui/location/README.md

 Use the Docker install below so you can send Pull Requests to our "projects" fork.
 Our Docker package resides at [https://github.com/modelearth/projects/pkgs/container/projects](https://github.com/modelearth/projects/pkgs/container/projects)

-TO DO: Watch this [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) and share some cool finding during our meetup.
+TO DO: Watch this [Open WebUI video](https://www.youtube.com/watch?v=N-aRJe--txs) and share some cool findings during our meetup.

 TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [superthermal evaporation](../../evaporation-kits/) page and related articles.